ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 ## Output settings

-These settings are used to inform ESMValTool about your preference about specific actions.
+The configuration file starts with output settings that inform ESMValTool about your preference for output.
 You can turn on or off the setting by ``true`` or ``false`` values.
 Most of these settings are fairly self-explanatory.
 For example, `write_plots: true` means that diagnostics create plots.